sfomuseum/swift-mbtiles/README.md

 # swift-mbtiles

-Swift package for reading and caching MBTile databases.
+Swift package for reading and caching data from MBTile databases.

 ## Important